Tax Deductions New Homeowners Need to Know

 8. Tax deductions for capital gains.

 If you sold a home before buying your new one, you might be able to write off your profits, too.
-As long as you made $250,000 or less on your home sale, then all your capital gains are deductible ($500K if filing jointly with your spouse).
+As long as you made $250,000 or less on your home sale ($500,000 if filing jointly with your spouse), then your capital gains will not count as income or be charged a federal income tax.

-The home must also have been your primary residence at least two out of the last five years.
+An important caveat here: The home must have been your primary residence at least two out of the last five years prior to the sale.

 9. Private mortgage insurance tax deduction.

-President-elect Joe Biden has proposed a first-time homebuyer credit, which offers first-time buyers an advanceable $15,000 they can put toward a down payment.
+A tax credit just for first-time homebuyers was introduced in Congress in early 2021.
+Though it has yet to be approved by either chamber, the credit would offer first-time buyers an advanceable $15,000 they can put toward their down payment.
 For those eligible, it could mean serious savings upfront and over the course of their mortgage loan.

 Friendly reminder: We’re not tax pros nor financial advisors.
 Always run your tax plan by a licensed tax professional before filing your returns!